 Treat the underlying cause

 Since postpartum rage is a symptom of a bigger issue, it’s important to establish a treatment plan to get your maternal mental health back in good shape.
-Supplement your existing treatment plan with stress-relieving practices like yoga, acupressure or aromatherapy.
+Supplement your existing treatment plan with a proper self care routine that includes stress-relieving practices like yoga, acupressure or aromatherapy.

 Track your moods